Kyro3400/Kyro3400/README.md

 ### About
 - I'm currently working on a bump bot for a special [Discord](https://discord.com) server
-- Also I'm working Special Development called [Science Development](https://github.com/Science-development)
+- Also I'm working on a special discord bot called SpaceBot
-- I'm also a GitHub Manager for [AstronomyBot](https://github.com/astronomybot)
 - I'm currently learning more JavaScript and Python!
-And soon I'm going to learn Java!
+And soon I'm going to learn Python!
 - You can reach me via Discord (Jonfirexbox#3400)

 ### Languages